Case report: hepatic steatosis (fatty liver) in a rabbit

 Treatment

-The rabbit should not receive any further carbohydrate rich food and treats.
+The rabbit should not receive any further carbohydrate-rich food and treats.
 Instead, it should receive a healthy fiber-rich diet, rich in hay (see: Rabbit feeding for suggestions).

-Prognosis for hepatic steatosis is guarded, especially in older rabbits.
+The prognosis for hepatic steatosis is guarded, especially in older rabbits.

 e-mail: info@medirabbit.com